Scott Wimmer: 2006–2011

-In 2008, Wimmer increased his second-tier schedule by running 22 races in the No. 29 Holiday Inn-sponsored Chevrolet and one in the No. 21 Prilosec-sponsored Chevrolet for Childress in newly renamed 2008 NASCAR Nationwide Series.
+In 2008, Wimmer increased his second-tier schedule by running 22 races in the No. 29 Holiday Inn Chevrolet and one in the No. 21 Prilosec Chevrolet for Childress in newly renamed 2008 NASCAR Nationwide Series.
 Wimmer picked up a win at Nashville, his first win since 2003.
-It was also his 6th and final career victory in the Series.
-Wimmer also had five top-five finishes and thirteen top-ten finishes helping the No. 29 finish fifth in Owner's Points while Wimmer ended up 17th in points, running only a part-time schedule.
-Wimmer also attempted one race in the 2008 Sprint Cup Series, failing to make the race at Richmond in the No. 33 Camping World-sponsored Chevrolet for Richard Childress Racing.
+It was also his sixth and final career victory in the Series.
+Wimmer also had five top-five finishes and thirteen top-ten finishes helping the No. 29 finish fifth in Owner's Points while Wimmer ended up seventeenth in points, running only a part-time schedule.
+Wimmer also attempted one race in the 2008 Sprint Cup Series, failing to make the race at Richmond in the No. 33 Camping World Chevrolet for Richard Childress Racing.

-Due to the lack of a sponsorship, he was released from Childress and he spent the 2009 season splitting time between the No. 5 Fastenal-sponsored Chevy for JR Motorsports in six races and the No. 40 StopRepairBills.com/Westerman Companies Chevy for Key Motorsports in the majority of races in the Nationwide Series.
-He would end up with three Top 10's and finished 16th in Driver Points.
-Wimmer also returned to Morgan-McClure Motorsports in the Sprint Cup Series driving one race at Bristol in the No. 4 Alpha Natural Resources-sponsored Chevrolet finishing 29th.
+Due to the lack of a sponsorship, he was released from Childress and he spent the 2009 season splitting time between the No. 5 Fastenal Chevy for JR Motorsports in six races and the No. 40 StopRepairBills.com/Westerman Companies Chevy for Key Motorsports in the majority of races in the Nationwide Series.
+He would end up with three top-tens and finished 16th in Driver Points.
+Wimmer also returned to Morgan-McClure Motorsports in the Sprint Cup Series driving one race at Bristol in the No. 4 Alpha Natural Resources Chevrolet finishing 29th.
 Wimmer failed to make the race for MMM at Dover.
 Outside of his NASCAR endeavors, Wimmer and his father bought and made major improvements to State Park Speedway in Wausau, WI, in the fall of 2009.

 In 2010, Wimmer decided to only drive high quality equipment in the Nationwide Series.
 Because of this, Wimmer started the season without a ride.
 He got a two race ride with JR Motorsports in the No. 7 Chevrolet at Bristol and Nashville.
-He was able to get finishes of 10th and seventh respectively.
-Wimmer then earned a three race ride with Baker Curb Racing in the No. 27 Red Man-sponsored Ford.
+He was able to get finishes of tenth and seventh respectively.
+Wimmer then earned a three race ride with Baker Curb Racing in the No. 27 Red Man Ford.
 His best finish with them was a seventh at Kentucky Speedway.
 Any hopes to continue with them ended when their Red Man sponsorship expired.
 Wimmer spent most of the rest of the season without a ride but was able to get a one race deal with Turner Motorsports (NASCAR).
-He drove the No. 10 AccuDoc Solutions-sponsored Toyota at Gateway International Raceway but crashed out.
-In 2010, Wimmer had three Top 10 finishes in six races and led laps in five of the races he ran.
+He drove the No. 10 AccuDoc Solutions Toyota at Gateway International Raceway but crashed out.
+In 2010, Wimmer had three top-ten finishes in six races and led laps in five of the races he ran.